zscole/divine_keys/README.md

 The contract includes a list of registered players, character information, and in-game assets (e.g., items, NPCs, locations).

 ## Character Creation
 Users are able to customize their chracter's `name`, `race`, and `class`.
 The remaining stats are randomly generated upon mint.
 These stats cannot be changed once the character NFT has been minted.
-Instead, these stats can be modified, or boosted, in combination with unique items that can be aquired in-game by completing quests, looting fallen opponents in PVP matches, found randomly in dungeons, or purchased within the marketplace.
+Instead, these stats can be modified, or boosted, in combination with unique items that can be aquired in-game by completing quests, looting fallen opponents in PVP matches, found randomly in dungeons, or traded within other players.

 ```
 pragma solidity ^0.8.13;